 - Snacktivism is a grassroots effort to stop this unhealthy eating pattern–for the sake of our kids’ health.
 We owe it to our children to equip them with healthy eating habits.

-Snacktivism is about finding a better way.
+- Snacktivism is about finding a better way.
 It’s about thinking twice before serving snacks, about considering whether kids actually need a snack.
-And if they do, it’s about making a better choice.
-It’s about offering whole foods and about making fruits and vegetables a default choice.
+And if they do, it’s about finding a better choice.
+It’s about offering whole foods and about making fruits and vegetables the default.

 Bloggers: Are you a Snacktivist?

-Let the world know!
+Tell the world!
 You can add the “I’m a Snacktivist” badge to your website by cutting and pasting the italicized HTML code wherever you would like it to appear:

 150 pixels wide: